paulinho-16/MEIC-TVVS/assignments/assignment3.md

 Note that both *on-points* of the `column` variable are tested in these first two cases, as they correspond to valid columns.
 The third and last case includes the situations in which exceptions are expected to be thrown.
-There are several combinations explored, especially in order to cover all test points that resulted from the *Boundary Value Analysis*.
+There are several combinations explored, especially to cover all test points that resulted from the *Boundary Value Analysis*.

 ```java
 @ParameterizedTest(name = "Test #{index} with input ({arguments}) throws exception")